Budgeting for the Holidays-Fun Strategies

 An option for giving gifts, would be to look outside of the home to the many charities out there that do great things all over the world.
 Charities can be local, national, or international.
 Some great organizations to look into would be: Heifer International, Samaritan’s Purse, Operation Christmas Child box, Operation Gratitude for soldiers overseas, Angel Tree which gives gifts to children whose parents are in prison, or your local food bank.

 Another great idea is to do a service project with your family for a favorite charity.

 There are many “no money” gift ideas.
 These include things that your kids can make or ways to spend time with them which is already a great gift!
 I’ve listed some ideas below but I am sure that you could come up with some on your own, once I get you started… And, here is a link to some $5 ideas to start for Christmas?

 1. Bake holiday cookies, (this is a link to some yummy recipes!) –preferably ones that you can decorate because that is so much more fun!
 Take some to an elderly neighbor or a teacher.

-2. Create a scavenger hunt around the house, neighborhood or city.
+2. Go on a scavenger hunt around the house, neighborhood or city.
 Invite friends and have a friendly competition.
 Then meet for dinner at a favorite local restaurant and give out prizes for the most original treasures that were found.

-4. Pop in a holiday movie (check out our post with 49 holiday movie ideas for Halloween, Thanksgiving, and Christmas!) and string popcorn and cranberries for your tree.
+4. Pop in a holiday movie -check out my post with 49 holiday movie ideas for Halloween, Thanksgiving, and Christmas!) and string popcorn and cranberries for your tree.

 5. Have a family game night with your favorite carols playing in the background.